Eastwood Mall: Leasable space

-The Eastwood Mall reported 3200000 sqft of gross leasable space to the ICSC which included it in the list of largest shopping malls in the United States.
-However, the Directory of Major Malls reports that less than 1.6 million of gross leasable space are enclosed within the mall property itself, disqualifying themselves due to this falsely reported information the Cafaro's property is now currently ineligible for inclusion on the list of largest shopping malls in the United States based on total square feet of retail space.
-The greater square footage was reported because mall management included a separate strip mall, big-box stores and restaurants adjacent in the parking lot or on neighboring streets as part of the complex.
-Therefore, those areas were excluded as part of the criteria of a single distinct shopping mall.
+The Eastwood Mall reported 3200000 sqft of gross leasable space to the International Council of Shopping Centers in 2007, which included it in the list of largest shopping malls in the United States.
+However, the Directory of Major Malls reports that less than 1.6 million of gross leasable space are enclosed within the mall property itself, disqualifying it from the list.
+The greater square footage included a separate strip mall, big-box stores and restaurants within the complex adjacent to the enclosed mall structure.